5. Register for Housing

 This video-based program will provide critical information about Consent, Bystander Intervention, Sexual Assault, Dating Violence, Stalking, and much more.
 "Not Anymore" will help you better understand how important these issues are and what you can do to help make our campus safer.

-This program is required to be completed before a student is allowed to register for courses.
+This program is required to be completed before a student is allowed to begin courses.
 It takes approximately 90 to 120 minutes to complete, however, you can start the program, save and exit, then continue from where you stopped.

 Complete the program